 In addition to the warnings listed above, the following syndromes and serious reactions have been reported in patients on Dapsone.

 Dose-related hemolysis is the most common adverse effect and is seen in patients with or without G6PD deficiency.
-Almost all patients demonstrate the inter-related changes of a loss or 1 to 2g of hemoglobin, an increase in the reticulocytes (2 to 12%), a shortened red cell life span and a rise in methemoglobin.
+Almost all patients demonstrate the inter-related changes of a loss of 1-2g of hemoglobin, an increase in the reticulocytes (2-12%), a shortened red cell life span and a rise in methemoglobin.
 G6PD deficient patients have greater responses.

 Peripheral neuropathy is a definite but unusual complication of Dapsone therapy in non-leprosy patients.
 Motor loss is predominant.
 If muscle weakness appears, Dapsone should be withdrawn.
 Recovery on withdrawal is usually substantially complete.
 The mechanism of recovery is reported by axonal regeneration.
 Some recovered patients have tolerated retreatment at reduced dosage.
 In leprosy this complication may be difficult to distinguish from a leprosy reactional state.